 Our current social arrangement makes us feel like shit.
 It is taking its toll on the world we live in as well as on our selves.

 Capital exploits and runs our life-forces to the ground, extracts value from our personhood, zombifies us, pollutes and degrades our minds and very being, shortens our attention span, and limits the parameters of our imagination and our capacity to think up better worlds.

 There is no longer any distinction between life and work.
 We are always producing surplus-value; we are always at the ready to answer a work email or call, and we generate data in our leisure time as we upload, check in, share and like.
-And yet most us now find ourselves chronically underpaid or underemployed.
+And yet most of us now find ourselves chronically underpaid or underemployed.